egmontsong/coins-changer/README.md

 > 1 * 1 cent coin

 ## Features

 * CI integration with Travis.
 * Follows PEP8 code style and Google Docstrings style for Python.

+## Assumptions

+* The quantity of each coin value is infinite.
+* The result is the minimal number of coins that needed to sum to the target amount.
+* Printed result has '>' before each line.

 ## How to use it

 ### Install dependencies

 ```bash
 # Use virtualenv (recommended)
 pip install virtualenv